 APTAR'S RESPONSE TOPIC REPORTING REQUIREMENT GRI 303: Water and Effluents 303-1 a.
 A description of how the organization interacts with water, a.
-Aptar locations report water withdraw and discharge metrics, including how and where water is withdrawn, consumed, according to the categories defined within the CDP Water and discharged, and the water-related impacts caused or assessment, on a monthly basis into the EHStar system.
+Aptar locations report water withdraw and discharge metrics. including how and where water is withdrawn, consumed, according to the categories defined within the CDP Water and discharged, and the water-related impacts caused or assessment, on a monthly basis into the EHStar system.
 In most contributed to, or directly linked to the organization's activities. locations, water is not a major input into the manufacturing products or services by a business relationship (e.g., impacts process and is mostly used in closed loops to aid with cooling caused by runoff). molds and in residual part used in cooling towers, but does not come in contact with product. b.
 A description of the approach used to identify water-related impacts, including the scope of assessments, their timeframe, Our anodizing facilities in Jundiai, Brazil and Annecy, France and any tools or methodologies used. use water in cleaning baths.
 These baths represent our most significant impact to water as we periodically need to empty. c.
 A description of how water-related impacts are addressed, clean and refill the baths with newly drawn water.
 The spent including how the organization works with stakeholders to bath water is sent into a wastewater treatment process located steward water as a shared resource, and how it engages with on-site, and treated previous to discharge. suppliers or customers with significant water-related impacts. b.
 In advance of disclosure to CDP, we execute a water risk d.
 An explanation of the process for setting any water-related goals assessment annually using the WWF Water Risk Filter tool. and targets that are part of the organization's management approach, and how they relate to public policy and the local c.
 Operations leaders attend a water risk training which teaches context of each area with water stress. them about conservation and contingency planning.
 In our anodizing facilities, special attention is given to water management as part of the operations planning.
 In 2021, Jundiai upgraded their waste water treatment process in order to produce even better quality water previous to discharge. d.
 We track attendance in the water risk training module to ensure site leaders from all sites located in stressed areas have completed it.
 Additionally, although not required by our global program, some other Aptar sites have adopted water targets.
 303-2 a.
 A description of any minimum standards set for the quality of a.
 Water management standards are determined by local operating effluent discharge, and how these minimum standards were permits.
-Additionally, all Aptar sites must implement the Water determined, including: Management requirement within our Global EHS Management System.
+Additionally, all Aptar sites must implement the Water Management requirement within our Global EHS Management determined, including: System.
 The EHS Management System also includes how standards for facilities operating in locations with no requirements that promote the protection of land, groundwater local discharge requirements were determined; and sewer systems from impacts including, and specific to ii. any internally developed water quality standards or our industry, accidental resin discharge.
-Compliance to these local operating permits and the EHS Management System iii. any sector-specific standards considered; requirements are reviewed as part of our Global EHS Audit iv. whether the profile of the receiving waterbody was considered.
+Compliance to these iii. any sector-specific standards considered;